-In this situation, the one who committed the breach will have to pay the other party a predetermined amount.
+In this situation, the one who committed the breach will have to pay the offended party a predetermined amount.
 This amount is stated in the contract or decided by a court when the breach happens.

-If the amount is stated in the contract, then you can find it in a respective liquidation damages contract clause.
+If the amount is stated in the contract, then you can find it in a respective liquidated damages contract clause.
 But if the amount is considered to be ‘at large’, then it is up to the court to give financial compensation.

-The difference between liquidated damages and unliquidated damages lies on the time when it is set.
+The difference between liquidated damages and unliquidated damages lies in the time when it is set.
 Liquidated damages are amounts set prior to the signing of the contract.
 On the other hand, unliquidated damages are amounts impossible to foresee before construction starts.

 Another key difference of these damages it the necessity of proving its validity in court.
 Since liquidated damages are pre-determined, there is no need to prove that it happened because it is a certainty.
 But for unliquidated damages, you would need show solid proof before recovering compensation.